evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

 app-b   1/1     Running   0          13s
 ```

 as you can see, there are 2 pods running.
-Both have status `Running` and `Ready` column contains `1/1`, which means that 1 out of 1 pods are in `Running` state.
+Both have status `Running` and `Ready` column contains `1/1`, which means that 1 out of 1 containers are in `Running` state.
 To get even more information about pods, use `-o wide` flag

 ```bash